crownstone/crownstone-app/ARCHITECTURE_EXPLANATION.md

 npm run react
 ```

+If you're building the Android app, checkout the android bluenet library, copy or symlink the bluenet folder from the lib to the android folder.

 From here on, you can build the app as you would any other app for android and ios.

 # App folder structure